christophertcampbell/advent-of-code/2020/README.md

 ## Organization

-I have organized the solutions here into multiple files with a package name corresponding to the day (eg: day01).
-I have organized helper files into a common location which all days can import from.
+I have organized each day's solution into a package corresponding to the day (eg: day01).
+Helper utilities are in a common location which all days can import from.

-Simpler solutions (eg: day01) may be contained in a single Java file for simplicity.
+Each day's code is organized as follows:

+* A main file (eg: Day01.java)
+* Input .txt files (test and challenge)
+* (Optional) One or more classes, if the solution warrants it

-## Compiling and running the solutions:
+## Compiling and running the solutions

-### From within the `/src` directory:
+### All days together

 In the terminal, inside the `src/` directory:

+    > javac AllDays.java
+    > java AllDays

+### Individual day

+#### From within the `/src` directory

+In the terminal, inside the `src/` directory:

     > javac day01/Day01.java
     > java day01.Day01

-### From within the specific day's directory:
+#### From within the specific day's directory

 In the terminal, inside the day's directory (eg: `src/day01`):